-- ▶ Select the file manager: Press the PGM MGT key - ▶ Use the arrow keys to place the highlight on the file you want to copy - ▶ Press the COPY soft key. smarT.NC opens a pop-up window - ▶ Enter the file name of the target file without the file type, and confirm with the ENT key or the OK button. smarT.NC copies the contents of the selected file into a new file of the same file type.
+- ▶ Press the PGM MGT soft key to call the file manager - ▶ Use the arrow keys to place the highlight on the file you want to copy - ▶ Press the COPY soft key. smarT.NC opens a pop-up window - ▶ Enter the file name of the target file without the file type, and confirm with the ENT key or the OK button. smarT.NC copies the contents of the selected file into a new file of the same file type.
 In order to cancel the procedure, press the ESC key or the Cancel button - ▶ If you want to copy the file to another directory, press the soft key for path selection, select the desired directory from the pop-up window, and confirm with ENT or the OK button